youngchief-btw/pdrt/.github/PULL_REQUEST_TEMPLATE/Main.md

 organization, government, or other entity has any copyright interest in my contributions, and I affirm that I will not make contributions that are otherwise encumbered.

+# Please cryptographically sign WAIVER file and add your name and email to AUTHORS file

+First time here? `$ bash WAIVER_AND_AUTHORS.bash`

+Existing contributor? `$ bash WAIVER.sh`

+# Copy and paste your cryptographic signature below

+Remove this line and paste here.